siddhantjain/Lit/README.md

 Lit
 ===

-Lost in Translation(Lit) is a compiler created as a part of the course Programming Languages and Compiler Construction.
+Lost in Translation(Lit) is a compiler created as a part of the course on Programming Languages and Compiler Construction.

 # Language Specifications

-The specifications for the language can be viewed in the following gist:
+The specifications for the language can be viewed in the file named Language Specifications.txt
-[enter gist link here]

-# First sets, Follow sets and parse table

-We'll be performing LR(1) parsing for this language.
-The first sets, follow sets and parse table All of these are available in corresponding files in the gist [again refer to gist]

 # Lexer

-    "lexicalanalyser.py"
+    "src/lexicalanalyser.py"
 *       The lexer has been hand-written in python
 *       The re module has been extensively used for pattern matching
 *       Formed regexes are available in the file data.py
 *       The lexical analyser has 0 look-aheads but principal of longest match is satisfied through the order in which the regexes are tested

-*
+# Grammar

+* The grammar is LL(1) compliant and the rules have been written in the grammar.txt file.
+The corresponding parse table has been represented in the ParseTable.xslx file.
+Note: The numbers in the parse table refer to the rule numbers as in the grammar.txt file.